Scilab-RL/Scilab-RL/README.md

 * The folder `ideas_envs` should contain new environments (but we may also choose to put environments in a completely different repository).
 * The folder `interface` contains for each algorithm, both stable-baselines3 algorithms and the algorithms here, a file `config.py` and `click_options.py`.
 The click options file determines the kwargs passed on to the model (HAC, SAC, TD3, etc).
 These are specifyable as command-line options.
 The file `config.py` is right now just for determining the parameters to be used for generating a path name for the log directory.
 * The folder `util` contains some misc utilities.
+* The folder `hydra_plugins` contains some customized plugins for our hyperparameter management system.

 ## Testing